18F/ntis-gov/our_work/index.md

 1. You identify a need, and we review it.
 We start to identify partners.
 2. We work with you to develop objectives and evaluation criteria.
 3. Our partners prepare a response to the objectives and evaluation critera.
 This can include oral presenations and demonstrations.
-4. We present the project to our advisory board for approval.
-We notify your team and develop a project plan.
+4. We present the project to our advisory board.
+If approved we notify your team and develop a project plan.
 5. Paperwork is signed, and funds are obligated.
 Work begins.

 Do you have a project in mind? <a href="mailto:info@ntis.gov?Subject=Project%20Inquiry" target="_top">Reach out to us</a>.
 We'll respond within 24 hours.